codename11/tenis/README.md

-This is a simple clone of oldfashioned Pong game.
+This is a simple clone of old fashioned Pong game.
-It count point and also overall wins of two player.
+It count points and also overall wins of two players.
 It has a singleplayer and multiplayer mode.
 Player need first to sign up if they not already.
-Music can be muted by icon in top left corner.
+Music can be muted by icon in the top left corner.
 There's a change of playing fields between matches.
 Sign up and sign in menus are done in Bootstrap for eyecandy.
 Left paddle is movable by W(Up) and S(down).